Rohitsinghrajput28/ASLA_for_all/Cookies.md

 the expiration date is reached.if this attribute is not set ,the cookie is used in current browser session.

 <h3>Domain</h3>
-Specifies the doamin for which the cookie is valid.This must be the same or a parent of the doamin from which the cookie is received.
+Specifies the doamin for which the cookie is valid.This must be the same or a parent of the domain from which the cookie is received.

 <h3>Path</h3>
-specifies the URL(Uniform Resource locater) path for which the cookie is valid.
+Specifies the URL(Uniform Resource locater) path for which the cookie is valid.

 <h3>Secure</h3>
-if this attribute is set ,the cookie will be submitted only in HTTPS request.
+If this attribute is set ,the cookie will be submitted only in HTTPS request.

 <h3>HTTPonly</h3>